astraut-solutions/easy-risk-register/docs/guides/product/user-guide-dashboards.md

 ### How to Use It

 **Create an assessment**:
-1. Click **New Assessment** button
+1. Click **New assessment**
 2. Choose your framework (ACSC or NIST)
-3. You'll see a form with all domains
+3. You'll see the radar plus a table of domains

 **Score each domain**:
 - Score: **0** = Not implemented